Whole30 Greek salad is the perfect lunch or dinner salad, simply add your favorite protein for a super satisfying meal.

 - Pickled red onions (in place of the red onions or in addition)

-What to serve with this salad:
+What to serve with this vegan Greek salad

 This salad is a great base for your favorite protein.
 This greek salad is great base for leftover proteins as well, since the dressing is so flavorful.
 You could add: